 Under LSJR Alternative 3, the frequency of low-range flows on the Merced River would likely decrease, while the frequency of moderate-range and high-range flows would be expected to increase.
 Overall, recreational opportunities could be slightly greater, primarily because activities associated with the more frequent moderate-range (500-1500 cfs) and high-range (1,500-2,500 cfs) flows could more than offset the expected decrease in recreation activity supported by low-range (<500 cfs) flows (see Table 10-4).
-Conversely, the frequency of low-range and moderate-range flows on the Tuolumne River would likely decrease, whereas the frequency of high-range flows would be expected to increase.
+Conversely, tThe frequency of low-range and moderate-range flows on the Tuolumne River would likely decrease, whereas the frequency of high-range flows would be expected to increase.
 There would also be an increased frequency of flows over 2500 cfs that do not support most recreational activities.
-Overall, recreational opportunities on the Tuolumne River could slightly decrease as recreation activity supported by low-range and mid-range flows could more than offset the increased activity supported by high-range flows (see Table 10-5).
+Overall, recreational opportunities on the Tuolumne River could slightly decrease as reduction in recreation activity supported by low-range and mid-range flows (see Table 10-5).
 Finally, on the Stanislaus River there would be minor shifts in the frequency of low-range, moderate-range, and high-range flows and, therefore, recreation activity would be more or less unchanged under LSJR Alternative 3 (see Table 10-6).

 Under LSJR Alternative 4, flow frequency impacts would be similar to those under LSJR Alternative 3.
 On the Merced River, the frequency of low-range flows would likely decrease while the frequency of moderate-range and high-range flows would increase, resulting in slightly greater recreational opportunities and activity (see Table 10-4).
 On the Tuolumne River, the frequency of low-range and moderate-range flows would likely decrease slightly, while the frequency of flows over 2500 cfs would increase.
 In response, recreational opportunities and activities could slightly decrease on the Tuolumne River because activities that rely on low-range and moderate-range flows could not be performed as often (see Table 10-5).
 Finally, on the Stanislaus River the frequency of low-range and moderate-range flows would slightly decrease, whereas the frequency of flows over 2500 cfs would increase.
-As a result, recreational opportunities on the Stanislaus River may slightly decrease, as activities that rely on low-range and moderate-range flows could not be performed as often (see Table 10-6).
+As a result, recreational opportunities on the Stanislaus River may slightly decrease, as activities that rely on low-range flows could not be performed as often (see Table 10-5).
+Finally, on the Stanislaus River may slightly decrease, as activities that rely on low-range flows could not be performed as often (see Table 10-5).
+Finally, on the Stanislaus River may slightly decrease, as activities that rely on low-range flows could not be performed as often (see Table 10-6).